 Read more: The Best Online Software Documentation Tools

-Key Benefits of Creating Your Software Design Document on Bit.ai
+Key Benefits of Creating Your Software Design Document with Bit.ai

 For creating software design documents, you need a proficient tool that can help you create, share, and collaborate with stakeholders and get work done efficiently.
 This is where Bit comes in!

-Whether your team is creating software design documentation, technical specs sheet, training manuals, best practices, client support material, etc, they can easily add code blocks and embed snippets of GitHub Gists and Pastebin code directly into a Bit document.
+Whether your team is creating software design documentation, technical specs, training manuals, best practices, client support material, etc. they can easily add code blocks and embed snippets of GitHub Gists and Pastebin code directly into a Bit document.
 It’s a smart way to add context to the code snippets you are sharing.

 Multiple people can simultaneously collaborate on a Bit smart document in real-time.
 It’s a great way for software developers to handle different aspects of the software together under a single roof.